moznion/MySQL-Reference-Manual-Version-Checker/README.md

 # MySQL-Reference-Manual-Version-Checker

-Chrome extension warns if referring version of [MySQL reference manual](http://dev.mysql.com/doc/#manual) is out of range.
+Chrome extension that warns if referring version of [MySQL reference manual](http://dev.mysql.com/doc/#manual) is out of range.

 ## Overview